Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Set C = Nothing

-I have keyed in all the five sample items listed above, in the same order of their names, with different values for Length and Width.
+I entered all five sample items listed earlier, using the same names but with different values for Length and Width.

-Finally, the printing section lists out all five items in the Debug Window.
-But, unfortunately only the last item values are printed for all five Items we have entered.
+Finally, the printing section listed all five items in the Debug Window.

 Key Value Description Length Width Area